Travel Destinations / Mauritius

 Should your nationality not be listed above, kindly contact our dedicated consultants for assistance.

-From November to April is the summer season on Mauritius.
-Temperatures during this time are between 26°C and 32°C. From May to October is winter, where the temperature can drop a few degrees between 20°C and 26°C.
+The summer season runs from November to April, temperatures during this time are between 26°C and 32°C. Winter is from May to October where the temperature can drop a few degrees between 20°C and 26°C.